Dollar grinds upward on higher Treasury yields

 “The market may be too complacent that the BOJ would be in this easy policy mode forever,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.
 “We have to wait and see what happens.”

-The BOJ, facing stubbornly low inflation, is in unusually active discussions, with changes to its interest-rate targets and stock-buying program on the table, people familiar with the central bank’s thinking told Reuters.
+The BOJ, facing stubbornly low inflation, is in unusually active discussions, with changes to its interest-rate targets and stock-buying programme on the table, people familiar with the central bank’s thinking told Reuters.

-The yen reached a two-week peak at 110.74 yen per dollar before retreating to 111.41 yen JPY=, little changed from Friday, Reuters data showed.
+The yen reached a two-week peak at 110.74 yen per dollar before retreating to 111.41 yen, little changed from Friday, Reuters data showed.

 Also underpinning support for the yen were Trump’s comments in a late-night Twitter message warning Iran from making more threats against the United States.